samiux/samiux.github.io/broken-2020-1.md

 ![](https://raw.githubusercontent.com/samiux/images/master/broken-2020-1/011.png)

 It works as expected.
 Try to use bash to run the reverse shell but it does not work properly.
 The bash is at ```/usr/bin/bash```.
-Then change to Python to launch a reverse shell.
+Then change to Python to port a reverse shell.

 ```bash
 nano 4f367c82884fdafb83166308839e37a4.sh